I’m going to attempt to answer the age-old question: 15 vs 30 year mortgage: which is better?

 It’s not fair that you can invest the difference in savings for those 30 years without looking at the opportunity offered with the 15-year mortgage.
 If you take the 15-year mortgage, once you’ve paid off your house (in 15 years), you’ll have that entire payment available for investment.

 So, in actuality, we need to compare the two side by side.
-Taking the 30-year mortgage allows you to save $602 for the life of the loan.
+Taking the 30-year loan allows you to save $602 for the life of the loan.
 If you take the 15-year mortgage, you’ll not save anything for the first 15 years, but then you’ll have $1,704 to invest for the last 15 years.
 What does that investment equate to?
 Again, using 6%, $1,704 invested monthly for the second 15 years results in a value of $499,737.
 Does that mean the 30-year mortgage is about $18,000 ($518,000-$499,737) better?
 Nope.
-You’ll need to take the interest cost out of the 15-year mortgage value just as you did with the 30 year.
+You’ll need to take the cost of interest payments out of the 15-year mortgage value just as you did with the 30 year.
 With this analysis, the 30-year mortgage outpaces the 15-year mortgage by about $75,000.

 Ah ha!
 Clearly the 30-year mortgage is the best choice for your finances.
 Um, maybe.

-We have assumed a 6 percent return on your investment of that $602 monthly savings with a 30-year mortgage.
+We have assumed a 6 percent return on your investment of that $602 monthly savings with a 30-year fixed rate mortgage.
 What happens if the actual return were only 4 percent?
 You would lose money compared with the 15-year mortgage.

 Peace of Mind vs. The Numbers